seanhulseman/Ames-Housing-Price-Prediction/README.md

 ## Overview

-This project is based on [a well known kaggle competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) and focuses on predicting housing sale prices in Ames, Iowa using various regression techniques (XGBRegressor, GradientBoostingRegressor, RandomForestRegressor, AdaBoostRegressor, and ExtraTreesRegressor).
-With a RMSLE of.1266 on unseen data the [Extreme Gradient Boosting Regressor](https://github.com/dmlc/xgboost/tree/master) was the best model I made.
+This project is based on [a well known kaggle competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) and focuses on predicting housing sale prices in Ames, Iowa using various regression techniques (XGBRegressor, GradientBoostingRegressor, RandomForestRegressor, and VotingRegressor).
+With a RMSLE of 0.1217 on unseen data the [Extreme Gradient Boosting Regressor](https://github.com/dmlc/xgboost/tree/master) was the best model on this training data.
+I also made a less overfit voting regressor combining each model in the hopes of creating a less over fit model that performs just as well on unseen data

 ## Dataset